Privacy Policy, California Edition

 Access Navigator uses Claude, an AI developed by Anthropic, to generate guidance as a service provider processing data on our behalf.
 Conversation data and uploaded document content may be processed by Anthropic's infrastructure in accordance with Anthropic's Privacy Policy and Data Use Agreement.
 We have entered into a data processing agreement with Anthropic that prohibits them from using your data to train foundational models.
 We encourage you to review Anthropic's privacy practices at anthropic.com; we have contract terms in place that prohibit Anthropic from using your data to train foundational models or for independent purposes.

-We may share information with trusted service providers (hosting, analytics, email delivery such as Resend, and database services such as Airtable) who are contractually prohibited from using your data for any purpose other than providing services to us and from selling or sharing it for cross-context behavioral advertising.
+We may share information with trusted service providers (hosting; analytics and advertising measurement such as Google Analytics and Google Ads; email delivery such as Resend; payment processing such as Stripe; and database services such as Airtable) who are contractually or by policy restricted from using your data for any purpose other than providing services to us, and from selling it or sharing it for cross-context behavioral advertising.

 Session conversation data is not retained after your session ends (free tier), and we do not join session metadata with email or survey data.
 To make a privacy request (access, correction, or deletion), email michael@novaparentcollective.com; for your security, we may require verification using only information from the specific table where your opt-in or request resides.